Pansy Division: Formation

-Lookout! years (1993-2000)
+Lookout! years (1993–2000)

-In 1993, following extensive Californian touring, several 7" singles and compilation appearances, Pansy Division signed to Lookout!
-Records, released their first album, Undressed, and embarked on their first national tour.
+Following extensive touring in California, several 7" singles and compilation appearances, Pansy Division signed to Lookout!
+Records, released their first album, Undressed in March 1993.
+They then embarked on their first national tour.

 In 1994, with the release of their second album Deflowered and an appearance on Outpunk's seminal compilation Outpunk Dance Party, the band had proven themselves to be one of the more prolific and well-known artists to spring from the budding queercore movement.
-Also catching the wave of pop punk's mainstream explosion, Pansy Division were asked to tour with Green Day on the band’s 1994 Dookie tour, thus introducing the group and queercore to a much larger audience.
+Catching the wave of pop punk's mainstream explosion, Pansy Division were asked to tour with Green Day on the band's 1994 Dookie tour, introducing the group and queercore to a larger audience.
 During the tour's New York stop, the band caught the attention of Howard Stern, who met them backstage, and spent a segment talking about them on his nationally syndicated radio show.

-While signed to Lookout!, the band continued to release an album a year: 1995's Pile Up (notable for its various cover songs, including Ned Sublette's "Cowboys Are Frequently, Secretly Fond of Each Other" and Nirvana's "Smells Like Teen Spirit" (covered as "Smells Like Queer Spirit")), 1996's Wish I'd Taken Pictures (featuring the single "I Really Wanted You", the music video of which played once on MTV) and the 1997 B-sides compilation More Lovin' From Our Oven.
+While signed to Lookout!, the band continued to release an album every year.
+In 1995, Pansy Division released the album Pile Up notable for its various cover songs, included Ned Sublette's "Cowboys Are Frequently, Secretly Fond of Each Other" and Nirvana's "Smells Like Teen Spirit" (covered as "Smells Like Queer Spirit").

+During their tour of eastern Canada in 1995, the band took a set of underwear shots in an old hotel, and produced a set of Pansy Division trading cards that were used as promotional materials for the next album.
+In 1996, the album Wish I'd Taken Pictures featured the single "I Really Wanted You".
+The music video for this single aired once on MTV.
+In 1997, the album More Lovin' From Our Oven collected a large number of B-sides that the band had already released as singles.

-During this time, Pansy Division primarily performed as a trio, with Freeman and Ginoli being the only constant members amid a slew of perpetually rotating drummers, both gay and straight.
-In 1996, the band finally found a permanent gay drummer in the form of Luis Illades and became a quartet in 1997 with the addition of lead guitarist Patrick Goodwin.
+During this period, Pansy Division primarily performed as a trio, with Freeman and Ginoli being the only constant members amid a slew of perpetually rotating drummers, both gay and straight.
+In 1996, the band finally found a permanent gay drummer in the form of Luis Illades.
+In 1997, the band became a quartet with the addition of lead guitarist Patrick Goodwin.

-1998 saw the release of their fifth studio album Absurd Pop Song Romance, which was a departure from earlier Pansy work, featuring less humorous, more introspective lyrics and a darker, two-guitar layered alternative rock sound.
+1998 saw the release of Pansy Division's fifth studio album Absurd Pop Song Romance, a departure from earlier Pansy work that featured less humorous, more introspective lyrics and a darker, two-guitar layered alternative rock sound.
 The band was again taken on tour by a mainstream punk band, when they opened for Rancid on their 1998 Life Won't Wait tour.